gmume/MENTORING3/readme.md

 <video width="480" height="320" controls="controls">
   <source src="content\FLOCK2\03_Cohesion.mp4" type="video/mp4">
-  <p>In cohesion the boid tends to move to the middle of its neightbors.</p>
 </video>
+In cohesion the boid tends to move to the middle of its neightbors.

 <video width="480" height="320" controls="controls">
   <source src="content\FLOCK2\04_Avoidance.mp4" type="video/mp4">
-  <p>For the separation every boid avoids to be to near to any of its neighbors.</p>
 </video>
+For the separation every boid avoids to be to near to any of its neighbors.

 <video width="480" height="320" controls="controls">
   <source src="content\FLOCK2\05_ AllRules.mp4" type="video/mp4">
-  <p>And for alignment the boids tend to align their flight direction with that of their neighbors.<br>
-When all rules are applied we allrady have some kind of flock.</p>
 </video>
+And for alignment the boids tend to align their flight direction with that of their neighbors.
+When all rules are applied we allrady have some kind of flock.

 ### Custom editor
 To be able to combine all elements of a boids behavior as simple as possible, I needed to write a custom editor for the inspector in Unity.
 Luckily the tutorial of Boards To Bits Games provided a video of how to do that.
 Unlucky was, that it doesn't work anymore on the newest versions of Unity.
 So I had to find a work around.
 In the end it looks like this: